 What is the difference between Four Color Process and Simulated Process Printing?

 Four Color Process printing, also known as CMYK, uses only 4 colors to achieve your photorealistic image (Cyan, Magenta, Yellow and Black).
 This 4 color screen printing process is typically performed on white or light-colored garments and will not produce prints with a high amount of color detail.

 Simulated Process printing goes above and beyond Four Color Process by blending in standard spot colors to achieve high amounts of photorealistic detail.
 This process works well on both light and dark-colored garments.
 (Note: We're really good at this.
 Take a look at the photos above.)

 How do I know which process to use with my unique artwork?

-Dont' worry, let us decide!
+Don't worry, let us decide!
 We're experts in this category and want you to have the best experience and the best product possible.
-Our Customer Account Specialists are trained to determine the best method of printing for your unique design.
+Our Customer Service Representative are trained to determine the best method of printing for your unique design.